DavorPenzar/eurovision/README.md

 Unfortunately, no useful model was successfully developed.
 However, the idea and techniques conducted through the project are extensively reported in the [`Elaborate.pdf`](Elaborate.pdf).

+An example of the model construction is displayed in [`Modeling.ipynb`](Modeling.ipynb), but, without the dataset, it cannot be reproduced.

 ##  Used Values

 Ideally, the following values would be used when calling [*libROSA*'s](http://librosa.org/) functions for music preprocessing: